The Key to Your Patient’s Health

 The Most Accurate Food Sensitivity Test

 Precision Point Diagnostics provides reliable, reproducible semi-quantitative measurement of IgE, total IgG, and IgG4 using an indirect ELISA (enzyme-linked immunosorbent assay).
-The system is also capable of detecting immune complexes that contain the complement markers C3D or C1q.
+The system is also capable of detecting immune complexes that contain the complement marker C3d.

 Other food sensitivity tests may have a weak scientific basis or they may not give the full picture of food reactions.
 Some tests use live cell analysis, which is not a scientifically accepted sign of true food sensitivity or allergic reaction.
 Other antibody assays may measure total IgG antibodies only; they could miss food reactions that activate the inflammatory complement cascade.
-Still other tests may measure only a specific IgG subclass and miss out on information about IgG1, IgG2, IgG3, and IgG4, which is reported as total IgG in the P88 Dietary Antigen Test.
+Still, other tests may measure only a specific IgG subclass and miss out on information about our stand-alone IgG4 or combined IgG1, IgG2, & IgG3, which is reported as total IgG in the P88 Dietary Antigen Test.

 Better Patient Outcomes

 P88 Dietary Antigen Test results can lead to more precise treatment plans and better patient outcomes.
 Studies show that patients given an elimination diet based on the results of our food allergy and sensitivity testing experienced fewer headaches and less abdominal pain, diarrhea, constipation, and bloating.2 Knowing exactly what foods your patient reacts to can help to avoid unnecessarily restrictive diets and treatment protocols that inadvertently expose your patient to his or her reactive foods.

 The P88 Dietary Antigen Test interpretive report includes more restrictive and less restrictive elimination diets as well as analysis of immune reactions by food groups.
 This customized report not only helps the clinician use at-a-glance results in clinical practice but also better ensures patient compliance (see sample report).